Technigo/project-redux-quiz-old/README.md

 We've connected the redux dots and set up a store from the reducer and passed the store into a Provider in src/App.js.
 We've also created a starting point for you - a component which selects the current question from the store and renders the question, in src/components/CurrentQuestion.js.

+## Planning
+**You have should these questions before you clone the repo:**

+- How are you gonna work in the team? mob, smaller groups or pairs etc.
+- What is your quiz about?
+- Which are your (at least) 5 questions and answers?
+(Remember, multiple choices required)
+- How are you going to show the progress? i.e 1 / 5, 20%, 4 questions left.
+- How will the user select the answer?
+Dropdown, selecting with keyboard commands, buttons, images?
+- What will the summary screen look like?
+- What components do you need?
+- How are you dealing with the styling?
+CSS or Styled components?
+- What stretch goals are you aiming for?

 ## The questions array

 You can find the `quiz` store in src/reducers/quiz.js.
 In it, there's a `questions` array with a couple of placeholder objects for you to get started with.
 You should replace these questions with your own ones.